-- ★ If any child is left unattended for 15 minutes after the nursery has finished, the Nursery Manager (or their deputy) will contact the parent on given contact numbers. - ★ If no-one is available, they will call the additional emergency contact numbers. - ★ After 20 minutes the child will become the responsibility of Social Services.
-The Social Services Duty Team will be called and requested to collect the child. - At all times two members of staff, including one of the Managers, will remain with the child on the premises until Social Services collect the child. - ★ A full written report of the incident will be recorded. - ★ Depending on the circumstances, the nursery reserves the right to charge parents for the additional hours worked by the staff (See our separate 'Charging Policy').
+- ★ If any child is left unattended for 15 minutes after the nursery has finished, the Manager/Deputy Nursery Manager will contact the parent on given contact numbers. - ★ If no-one is available, they will call the additional emergency contact numbers. - ★ After 20 minutes the child will become the responsibility of Social Services.
+The Social Services Duty Team will be called and requested to collect the child. - ★ At all times two members of staff, including one of the Managers, will remain with the child on the premises until Social Services collect the child. - ★ A full written report of the incident will be recorded. - ★ Depending on the circumstances, the nursery reserves the right to charge parents for the additional hours worked by the staff (See our separate Charging Policy).